wovo/ubuntu-toolchains/readme.md

 ## use with CodeLite

+You can build and run an example from the CodeLite editor.
-In the shell, cd to the examples root for your Arduino (~/hwlib-examples/arduin-uno or ~/hwlib-examples/arduin-due).
+In the shell, cd to the examples root for your Arduino (~/hwlib-examples/arduin-uno or ~/hwlib-examples/arduino-due).
 Run the command
 ````shell
     make codelite_workspace
 ````
-This creates an __codelite.workspace file.
+This creates a __codelite.workspace file.
 Open this file with CodeLite.
 Accept the defaults.
 In the left pane, you see the examples as individual projects.
 Double-click on a project to select it.
 Click Build => Run to run the project.
-When asked, select 'Execute', not 'Build and Execute', and 'Remember my answer'.
+When asked, select 'Execute', not 'Build and Execute', and select 'Remember my answer'.
 When asked to select a compiler, just select one, it doesn't matter which, because the makefile (not CodeLite) will determine which toolchain is used.